 My experience at Cognitive FX Concussion Center & How I feel two years after + before & after photos

 Cognitive FX is hosting classes for This Concussion Community!
-Check the monthly schedule.
+Check all classes.

 In May 2017, I got into a scooter accident, which has caused me a concussion and whiplash.
 I didn't fall on my head.
 I was conscious and I thought I only hurt my ankle.
 So I thought I was lucky and went home, not knowing I just walked into a new life.
 The next day I felt so weird but I went to work anyway.
 I didn't know what was going on because I didn't fall on my head so what could it be?
 I went to work for the next 3 days as well.
 But my head couldn’t manage it anymore and I felt so emotional not even knowing why.
 I took one extra week off at work.
 That extra week off ended up becoming a month, the month then turning into half a year, the half a year lasted and became a year.
 Though, finally, after that year, I have never gone back to that office again.